 Racial and ethnic minority groups are likely to enter old age in poorer health and at greater risk of vulnerability due to life-long differential treatments.

-Older people of colour, ethnic minorities and migrants is a growing population in Europe, who face specific challenges in accessing employment, housing, health and care services, etc. Considering current demographic trends as well as past and continued migration trends to Europe, older black and ethnic minority people (BME) and older migrants will continue to grow.
+Older people of colour, ethnic minorities and migrants is a growing population in Europe.
+They face specific challenges in accessing employment, housing, health and care services, etc. Considering current demographic trends as well as past and continued migration trends to Europe, older people from racial and ethnic minority groups will continue to grow.

 When it comes to employment, older people typically face difficulties in finding a job after being fired but the situation is particularly difficult for older people of colour and the Roma population.
 While ethnic minorities face in general lower working standards in employment (such as lower wages, longer hours, unsafe working conditions and higher risk of unemployment), they tend to age in poorer health.

-Despite poorer health, black and minority ethnic populations experience barriers to accessing certain healthcare services due to cultural differences influencing their health beliefs and behaviours, language barriers, and unfamiliarity with the system.
-The poor provision of services to treat and care “ethnic” diseases as well as the absence of health services in the neighbourhoods where BME live may result in poor access for certain populations.
+Despite poorer health, people from racial and ethnic minority groups experience barriers to accessing certain healthcare services due to cultural differences influencing their health beliefs and behaviours, language barriers, and unfamiliarity with the system.
+The poor provision of services to treat and care “ethnic” diseases as well as the absence of health services in the neighbourhoods where non-Caucasion people live may result in poor access for certain populations.
 Yet, if the practice and tradition is for the family to take care of the old and frail like it is the case in Roma communities for instance, the lack of social and financial support entails an inherent risk of inadequate or inappropriate care.

 “A simple thing as an information you need from certain office or authority desk, just when they see you are Roma, they always do not have answers for you, don’t know what to advice you and how to assist you.”